codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 Many Android apps end up with some type of inherent implicit dependency chain in the source code.
 For instance, a Twitter API client for instance may be built using a networking library such as [Retrofit](http://square.github.io/retrofit/).
 To use this library, you might also need to add parsing libraries such as [[Gson|Leveraging-the-Gson-Library]].
 In addition, classes that implement authentication or caching may require accessing shared preferences or other common storage, creating another set of inter-related dependencies.

 Dagger 2 analyzes these dependencies for you and generates code to help wire them together.
-While there have been past Java dependency injection frameworks in the past, many of them suffered limitations in relying on XML, validating dependency issues at run-time, or incurring performance penalties during startup.
+While there have been other Java dependency injection frameworks in the past, many of them suffered limitations in relying on XML, validating dependency issues at run-time, or incurring performance penalties during startup.
 [Dagger 2](http://google.github.io/dagger/) relies on purely using Java [annotation processors](https://www.youtube.com/watch?v=dOcs-NKK-RA) and compile-time checks to analyze and verify dependencies, while also being the most performant dependency injection framework built to date.

 ### Advantages